-Establish transnational coordination channels and designate contact points for families looking for missing migrants, through which families can be kept informed on the status of the search and obtain other relevant information, while respecting privacy rights and protecting personal data
+Establish transnational coordination channels, including through consular cooperation, and designate contact points for families looking for missing migrants, through which families can be kept informed on the status of the search and obtain other relevant information, while respecting the right to privacy and protecting personal data

 Collect, centralize and systematize data regarding corpses and ensure traceability after burial, in accordance with internationally accepted forensic standards, and establish coordination channels at transnational level to facilitate identification and the provision of information to families

-Make all efforts, including through international cooperation, to identify and repatriate the remains of deceased migrants to their countries of origin, respecting the wishes of grieving families, and, in the case of unidentified individuals, facilitate the identification and subsequent recovery of the mortal remains, ensuring that deceased migrants are respectfully and properly treated
+Make all efforts, including through international cooperation, to recover, identify and repatriate the remains of deceased migrants to their countries of origin, respecting the wishes of grieving families, and, in the case of unidentified individuals, facilitate the identification and subsequent recovery of the mortal remains, ensuring that the bodies of deceased migrants are treated in a dignified, respectful and proper manner

 OBJECTIVE 9: Strengthen the transnational response to smuggling of migrants

-24. We commit to intensify joint efforts to prevent and counter smuggling of migrants by strengthening capacities and international cooperation to investigate, prosecute and penalize the smuggling of migrants in order to end the impunity of smuggling networks, while ensuring that smuggled migrants do not become liable to criminal prosecution solely for having been smuggled.
-We further commit to identify smuggled migrants to protect their human rights, taking into consideration the special needs of women and children, and assisting in particular those migrants subject to smuggling under aggravating circumstances.
+We commit to intensify joint efforts to prevent and counter smuggling of migrants by strengthening capacities and international cooperation to prevent, investigate, prosecute and penalize the smuggling of migrants in order to end the impunity of smuggling networks.
+We further commit to ensure that smuggled migrants do not become liable to criminal prosecution solely for having been smuggled, notwithstanding potential prosecution for other violations of national law.
+We also commit to identify smuggled migrants to protect their human rights, taking into consideration the special needs of women and children, and assisting in particular those migrants subject to smuggling under aggravating circumstances, in accordance with international law.

-In this regard, the following actions are instrumental:
+The following actions serve to realize this commitment:

-Promote signature, ratification, accession and implementation of the Protocol against the Smuggling of Migrants by Land, Sea and Air, supplementing the United Nations Convention against Transnational Organised Crime (UNTOC)
+Promote ratification, accession and implementation of the Protocol against the Smuggling of Migrants by Land, Sea and Air, supplementing the United Nations Convention against Transnational Organised Crime (UNTOC)

-Use transnational and regional mechanisms to share relevant information and intelligence on smuggling routes, modus operandi and financial transactions of smuggling networks, vulnerabilities faced by smuggled migrants, and other data to dismantle the smuggling networks and enhance joint responses
+Use transnational, regional and bilateral mechanisms to share relevant information and intelligence on smuggling routes, modus operandi and financial transactions of smuggling networks, vulnerabilities faced by smuggled migrants, and other data to dismantle the smuggling networks and enhance joint responses

-Develop cooperation protocols along migration routes that outline step-by-step measures to adequately identify, protect and assist smuggled migrants, in accordance with international law, as well as to facilitate cross-border law enforcement and intelligence cooperation in order to prevent and counter smuggling of migrants with the aim to end impunity for smugglers, while ensuring that counter-smuggling measures are in full respect for human rights
+Develop gender-responsive and child-sensitive cooperation protocols along migration routes that outline step-by-step measures to adequately identify and assist smuggled migrants, in accordance with international law, as well as to facilitate cross-border law enforcement and intelligence cooperation in order to prevent and counter smuggling of migrants with the aim to end impunity for smugglers and prevent irregular migration, while ensuring that counter-smuggling measures are in full respect for human rights

-Ensure that national legislation penalizes smuggling of migrants when committed intentionally and to obtain a financial or other material benefit for the smuggler, and includes enhanced penalties for smuggling of migrants under aggravating circumstances, in accordance with international law
+Adopt legislative and other measures as may be necessary to establish the smuggling of migrants as a criminal offence, when committed intentionally and in order to obtain, directly or indirectly, a financial or other material benefit for the smuggler, and include enhanced penalties for smuggling of migrants under aggravating circumstances, in accordance with international law

-Work towards policies and practices that treat the circumstances of irregular entry and stay as an administrative, rather than a criminal offence, and ensure that in circumstances where criminal prosecution may be considered, there is full respect for and consistency with obligations under international law

-Design, review or amend migration policies and procedures to distinguish between the crimes of smuggling of migrants and trafficking in persons by using the correct definitions and applying distinct responses to these separate crimes, while recognizing that smuggled migrants might also become victims of trafficking in persons and therefore need adequate protection and assistance
+Design, review or amend relevant policies and procedures to distinguish between the crimes of smuggling of migrants and trafficking in persons by using the correct definitions and applying distinct responses to these separate crimes, while recognizing that smuggled migrants might also become victims of trafficking in persons, therefore requiring appropriate protection and assistance

-Take measures to prevent the smuggling of migrants along the migration cycle in partnership with relevant stakeholders, including by cooperating in the fields of public information, justice, as well as training and technical capacity-building at national and local levels, with a particular focus on countries of transit
+Take measures to prevent the smuggling of migrants along the migration cycle in partnership with other States and relevant stakeholders, including by cooperating in the fields of development, public information, justice, as well as training and technical capacity-building at national and local levels, paying special attention to geographic areas from where irregular migration systematically originates

-OBJECTIVE 10: Prevent and combat trafficking in persons in the context of international migration
+OBJECTIVE 10: Prevent, combat and eradicate trafficking in persons in the context of international migration